cablej/FileChangeMonitor/README.md

 ## Hosted Version

 For convenience, a hosted version is available at https://filechangemonitor.io.
-The hosted service is free for up to 10 files and $5 a month for up to 100 files (to pay for hosting costs).

 ## Usage